Postage Stamp Chat Board & Stamp Bulletin Board Forum

 1896 Coolgardie Cycle Express Company “Local Post” WA Goldfields: Prices for these have truly soared in recent years, due to the vast prosperity over in WA, combined with the large number of new collectors globally for top end 19th Century “Goldfield” related material.
 (Or CYCLE related from the same era.)
 These were produced for use on the rich Kalgoorlie Goldfields, and were used thus, until the WA PO closed the service down.

 Stamp Magazine reports a few years after their issue state 500 sets were printed, and of those, only 130 sets were unsold.
-A rough condition and foxed used pair was invoiced for $A2,530 on August 27, 2011 at auction - http://tinyurl.com/CoolGar - lot 222 Phoenix.
+A rough condition and foxed used pair was invoiced for $A2,530 on August 27, 2011 at auction - https://tinyurl.com/CoolGar - lot 222 Phoenix.
 A decade ago it would not have got 10% of that level.

 These were crudely printed by Lithography, on essentially coarse blotting paper by “The Coolgardie Miner” newspaper office.
 Near all I’ve seen over the decades are thinned/creased/toned, and/or with horrible perfs and centering.
 These are clean and flat and fresh with deep colour, and have NO faults of any kind.
 Impossible to improve on for these.
 2/6d has a nice ink blob flaw next to value.

-This pair also comes complete with the also scarce and accurate 1964 Reprint perforated pair of these used on the special Goldfields postcard – near 60 years old itself – photos of both sides of that here - http://tinyurl.com/CoolGar2 - value $50 alone.
+This pair also comes complete with the also scarce and accurate 1964 Reprint perforated pair of these used on the special Goldfields postcard – near 60 years old itself – photos of both sides of that here - https://tinyurl.com/CoolGar2 - value $50 alone.
 If a rough used pair is now over $2,500 - in this quality, these are a gift

 (Order as stock number 583RT)